Undergraduate Program in

 Director: Lee Metcalf (Social Sciences); Director of Undergraduate Studies: Whitney Bendeck (Social Sciences); Director of International Economic Education: Onsurang Norrbin (Economics); Director of Internships and Professional Development: Na’ama Nagar (Political Science)

-The Departments of Anthropology, Economics, Geography, History, Modern Languages and Linguistics, Philosophy, Political Science, Religion, Sociology, and Urban and Regional Planning, as well as the School of Public Administration and Policy, cooperate in the offering of an interdepartmental major and minor at the undergraduate level.
-The program is designed to equip students with a fundamental knowledge of the field of international affairs, to acquaint them with the basic methods of approach to the field, and to provide a basis for intelligent observation of international affairs.
+The Departments of Anthropology, Economics, Geography, History, Modern Languages and Linguistics, Philosophy, Political Science, Religion, Sociology, and Urban and Regional Planning, as well as the School of Public Administration and Policy, cooperate in the offering of an interdepartmental major and minor in international affairs at the undergraduate level.
+The program develops a student’s knowledge of global history, culture, and contemporary political and economic issues.
+The requirements for the international affairs major allow students to pursue a variety of distinct interests that align with a student’s personal and professional goals.
 Employment opportunities are to be found in government service, international organizations (public, private, or non-profit), business, journalism, and teaching.

 Computer Skills Competency

 All undergraduates at Florida State University must demonstrate basic computer skills competency prior to graduation.
 As necessary computer competency skills vary from discipline to discipline, each major determines the courses needed to satisfy this requirement.
-Undergraduate majors in international affairs satisfy this requirement by earning a grade of "C–" or higher in any course at FSU which meets the liberal studies computer competency designation, though it is strongly recommended that students take either CGS 2060 or CGS 2100 in order to satisfy this requirement.
+Undergraduate majors in international affairs satisfy this requirement by earning a grade of “C–” or higher in any course at FSU which meets the liberal studies computer competency designation, though it is strongly recommended that students take either CGS 2060 or CGS 2100 in order to satisfy this requirement.

 Requirements for a Major in International Affairs